RamuneNeptune/SubnauticaMods/README.md

             <h3>Mega O₂ Tank</h3>
         </td>
         <td align="center">
-            Adds a new O₂ Tank that with a capacity of 360s of Oxygen!
-            The recipe for this is <code>2x Ultra Capacity Tanks</code>, <code>1x Ion Battery</code>, <code>2x Synthetic Fibers</code>
+            Adds a new O₂ Tank that with a capacity of 360s of Oxygen! (late-game) The recipe for this is <code>2x Ultra Capacity Tanks</code>, <code>1x Ion Battery</code>, <code>2x Synthetic Fibers</code>
         </td>
           <td width="10%">